SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 you started with.
 In order to be able to reproduce your analyses or figure out what you did when Reviewer #3 asks for a different analysis, you should:

-- create a new copy of the original data file to keep your cleaned or analysed data.
+- Create a new copy of the original data file to keep your cleaned or analysed data.
 Do not modify the original dataset, or you will never know where you started!
-- keep track of the steps you took in your clean up or analysis.
+- Keep track of the steps you took in your clean up or analysis.
 You should record these steps as you would any step in an experiment.
 We recommend that you do this in a plain text file stored in the same folder as the data file.